UNITED WAY FUNDING OPPORTUNITIES

 Click through the various initiative-specific tabs below for key information and resources.

 United Way staff worked closely with Anson County residents and stakeholders to create an impact strategy specific to the region.
-The Anson County grant process will continue focus on strengthening and supporting work in the impact areas of Education and Economic Opportunity.
+The Anson County grants process will continue to focus on strengthening and supporting work in the impact areas of Education and Economic Opportunity.

-Within these two impact areas, three specific service areas are identified as high priorities:
+Within these two impact areas, three specific service areas were identified as high priorities:

 • Childhood Literacy and Mentoring Programs for Youth